PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 #### PayIDAddress
 The `PayIDAddress` is a required field.
 The value of `PayIDAddress` field is a JSON object with the following keys:

-  * "expTime": This is an optionl field and follows the same structure as described for "exp" field in [RFC7519][].
+  * "expTime": This is an optional field and follows the same structure as described for "exp" field in [RFC7519][].
 If used, the value of `expTime` SHOULD be set to the maximum time upto which the payment address in the `address` field is valid.

   * "paymentNetwork": The value of the `paymentNetwork` is the value of payment-network string as specified in the client request's `Accept` header.